One Spokane Stadium: Facility

 The stadium is located north of The Podium, separated by Joe Albi Way, previously a section of W Dean Ave.
 Joe Albi Plaza was created on the southwest corner of the property near the Spokane Civic Theater, and the original statue of Joe Albi was moved to the plaza from the demolished Joe Albi Stadium.
 There are 17 entry gates along the west, south, and east sides of the facility, with 5,000 permanent seats: 2,491 plastic and 2,509 metal bench.
 For other events using the field, such as concerts, the facility can accommodate up to 15,000.

-The playing field is 98930 sqft of artificial turf in a traditional north-south alignment, with the grandstand and press box along the west sideline.
+The playing field is 98930 sqft of AstroTurf Rootzone 3D artificial turf in a traditional north-south alignment, with the grandstand and press box along the west sideline.
 While the stadium hosts Spokane Public Schools football and soccer games with both sport lines painted on the field, the field can be repainted for soccer only to abide by USL and FIFA field of play regulations.
-In the northeast corner is a 20.5 foot by 36 foot Daktronics digital display with 660,960 pixels.
-An additional 2.5 foot by 246 foot field-level ribbon display is expected to be installed in March 2024.
+In the northeast corner is a 20.5 × 36 ft Daktronics digital display with 660,960 pixels.
+An additional 2.5 × 246 ft field-level ribbon display is expected to be installed in March 2024.

-The approximate elevation of the playing field is 1900 ft above sea level, making the field the highest elevated field in the USL Super League.
+The approximate elevation of the playing field is 1900 ft above sea level, the highest in the USL Super League.